drufball/yosai/_drafts/the-hunt.md

 “That seems… stressful.
 I don’t mean to be rude or anything.
 I’ve only known you all for a couple weeks.
 But I guess I wonder why the group—.
 She seems different from everyone else is all I’m trying to say.
 I’m surprised she’s willing to travel with us.”

-Hideyo finished trimming the metal ring in her hands and the detector began to spin and hum consistently.
+Hideyo finished trimming the metal ring in her hands and the detector began to spin consistently.
 She smiled and watched it for a second before muttering a word.
 The device came to a stop, all of the rings aligned in a flat circle.
-Hideyo wrapped a strip of twine around the outer ring and tied the device around her kneck.
+Hideyo wrapped a strip of twine around the outer ring and tied the device around her neck.

 “You know, she’s actually been with Yoshinobu the longest.”